Demonstration

 A more advanced session designed for those with good mobility and balance.

-We thank Professor Dawn Skelton (Glasgow Caledonian University and Director of Later Life Training) for allowing us to share these videos.
-We would also like to acknowledge the following content resource: www.fallsassistant.org.uk/exercise-centre.
+We would like to thank Professor Dawn Skelton (Glasgow Caledonian University and Director of Later Life Training) for her permission to share these videos.